rust-lang/cargo-bisect-rustc/TUTORIAL.md

 ```

 By default it will run `cargo build` in the project and check whether or not
 it fails.
+You can also use the flag `--regress` to specify other common
+regression criteria, e.g. `--regress=ice` for internal compiler errors.

-In just a few steps, we find that it stopped working on
+In out example, in just a few steps, we can we find that it stopped working on
 `nightly-2018-07-30`.

 > *Note:* Consider using the `--preserve` flag to keep the downloaded